19balazs86/PlayingWithWolverineMarten/README.md

 ###### EventSourcingApi

-- Web API with a few endpoints to try out EventSourcing
+- Web API with a few endpoints to operate on Events
+- Example #1: Counter - that we can increase / decrease
+  - Simulate parallels access to an event-stream and using AppendExclusive to lock the actual stream
+  - Apply an inline projection
+  - Apply an async projection (handle an intermittent exception with retry)

 ---